One of the most common concerns I hear from people is “My older parent’s behavior is concerning me and I’m worried about

-As I explained in a previous post: it’s not always dementia but often it is.
+As I explained in a related article: it’s not always dementia but often it is.
 And unless an older person has done a good job planning ahead, it can be very hard and messy for others to intervene as needed.

 But hopefully, that’s not yet your situation.

 In which case, you might be wondering: Given that it’s so common for aging adults to eventually start slipping mentally — or to be suddenly disabled due to an accident or serious health crisis — what kind of planning should older adults and families do to avoid this kind of situation?

 I’ve done some research on this question, and here’s what I found out.

-One of the simplest — and often less expensive — smart planning approaches is for a senior to complete a general durable power of attorney (POA) document.
+One of the simplest — and often less expensive — smart planning approaches is for an older adult to complete a general durable power of attorney (POA) document.

 Especially if the powers granted are broad — which they often are — a POA can enable the designated person (known as the “agent”) to step in and assist with finances, housing, safety, and anything else covered by the POA .

 A durable POA allows an agent to take action once the older person is “incapacitated.”
 In California, such POAs can be used to move a person with dementia to a different living arrangement.